 1) A one-way silencing charm.
 Unless you actually have a desire or a need for someone outside of your room to hear you, no sound will escape to annoy your relatives.
 Your owl (I suggest a History of Magic for possible names for her) can make a ruckus and it will not cause Vernon, Dudley, or Petunia to be disturbed, thereby causing them to react negatively.

 2) A weak muggle-repelling charm and notice-me-not charm.
 Unless there is an actual need for one of your relatives to come into your room, they will have no desire to actually cross the threshold.
 No muggle visitors (think Vernon's sister) will have any desire to enter the room.
-If they DO come in, they will not notice that your room is vastly improved.
-They will see what they expect to see only.
+If they DO come in, they will see what they expect to see only and nothing else.

 3) Intent-based repelling charm.
 If one of your relatives feels such a need to harm or harass you that it crosses the "need" threshold of the previous charm, the negative intent they have will cause their desire to approach to be changed to a desire to keep away from you at the same level.
 Your room should be a safe haven.